 You’ll need to decide whether to use an agent or go alone with your property sale.

-Check the house price guide on the Rightmove website for more information, and to decide what price range you should expect (although if you’ve already budgeted, you’re likely to already have a fairly clear idea)
+Check the house price guide on the Rightmove website for more information.
+It can help you decide what price range you should expect (although if you’ve already budgeted, you’re likely to already have a fairly clear idea).

 For many, the journey doesn’t stop once the house is sold.
 Most people see it as the start of the new exploration into property development – and the buying, renovation and sale of your first house is likely to lead to more.

 This guide operates as a list of resources and tips for where to go for more information.
 However, if you’d like some advice from closer to home, we’ve had years of experience dealing with home renovation.
-Why not contact us for more information or browse our wide range of damp proofing and structural repair products?
+Contact us for more information or browse our wide range of damp proofing and structural repair products?